-How does the Moral Premise work in a Story?
+How does the Moral Premise work in a story?

-PAIN POINT: Many writers get lost in a story and are looking for a MAGIC BUTTON to fix it.
+Many writers get lost in a story and are looking for a MAGIC BUTTON to fix it.

 Overview